Gombe Stream

 Wildlife Highlights:

-- Mammals: Bushbuck, bushpig, and occasionally leopard at higher altitudes.
+- Mammals: Bushbuck, bushpig, and occasionally leopard at higher altitudes

 Climate & Seasons

 Gombe experiences high humidity year-round.
-The dry season offers the most comfortable trekking conditions.
+The dry season offers the most comfortable trekking conditions

 Dry Season